tarwn/lessthandot-hugo/blogs/content/posts/2009-03-27-executionlog-table-in-ssrs-2008-gone.md

 group by reportid,[Name]
 order by [name]
 ```
 Could buy you a new reporting server.
-Don&#8217;t forget we need baseline proof to justify upgrades.
+Don't forget we need baseline proof to justify upgrades.
 This could even push version upgrades.

 So all of your reports and DBA troubleshooting scripts are going to die a quick and painful death.
 Nope!
 Actually you may have not noticed this change because there is now a view ExecutionLog.
-Personally I don&#8217;t care for this change.
+Personally I don't care for this change.
 It adds alterations to my administration of SSRS at the DB level.
-We can&#8217;t change it now though!
+We can't change it now though!

 The new table name is ExecutionLogStorage.
-I have a fairly large ReportServer DB and have tested the performance of my reporting off this data for trending and came to the conclusion there really isn&#8217;t much of a change other than the objects are different.
+I have a fairly large ReportServer DB and have tested the performance of my reporting off this data for trending and came to the conclusion there really isn't much of a change other than the objects are different.

 While you are checking this out, take a look at another view added to SSRS 2008 named ExecutionLog2.
 It adds some detailed information and actually may be more beneficial to your needs.